T Analyst - How to videos

 Assigning services to cost centres

-Step by step guide, how to set up your services within your cost centre structure.
+A step-by-step guide on setting up services within your cost centre structure.

 [TEXT ON SCREEN: Telstra T-Analyst]